scylladb-zpp-2024-javascript-driver/scylladb-javascript-driver/examples/DataStax/README.md

 # DataStax Node.js Driver usage samples

-This examples are from the [datastax driver repository](https://github.com/datastax/nodejs-driver/tree/master).
+These examples are from the [datastax driver repository](https://github.com/datastax/nodejs-driver/tree/master).
 This folder contains examples on how to use some features of the DataStax Node.js Driver.

 They assume you have a running a ScyllaDB / Cassandra instance.